Hoomee90/currency-exchange-calculator/README.md

 * Go to https://app.exchangerate-api.com/ and press the blue button title get Free Key
 * Go through the account creation process, then copy your new API key on the dashboard
 * In the `.env` file, type `API_KEY=` then paste your key such that the file contains nothing but `API_KEY=YOURKEYHERE`
-* With npm installed, `run npm i` on the command line
+* With npm installed, run `run npm i` on the command line
 * After the dependencies are installed, run `npm run build`, navigate to the newly generated dist directory and open its `index.html` file in your browser
 * Alternatively, you can run `npm run start` and open http://localhost:8080/ in your browser to locally serve it